How to Get FCA Regulated as a Fintech Startup in the UK (2026 Guide)

 No compliance officer.
 A credible compliance framework requires a named, qualified compliance officer.
 The FCA will ask about their experience and qualifications.
 Naming a founder as their own compliance officer with no regulatory background is a red flag.
 Choosing the right enterprise web application development partner who understands the technical compliance requirements is equally important.

 Zulbera builds the technical infrastructure for FCA-regulated fintech products — compliant data architecture, PSD2 flows, KYC integrations, and safeguarding system design.
-If you are building a UK fintech product and need a technical partner who understands the regulatory context, request a private consultation.
+See our FinTech industry practice page for the full scope, or request a private consultation if you are building a UK fintech product and need a technical partner who understands the regulatory context.